nohrg/DS-5010-Final-Project/README.txt

 Data format:
 A CSV file, each row is an individual student's record from a single season.
+Students will have multiple rows across seasons and years at the school.
 Columns:
   - Person ID: unique ID numbers for each student
   - Gender code: M, F, N